amyreese/znc-push/README.md

     If set to `yes`, notifications will only be sent if you have replied to the channel or query window more recently than the last time a notification was sent for that context.

+*   `context` Default: `*`

+    Similar to `highlight`, this is a space-separated list of strings to match against message contexts using case-insensitive, wildcard matching.
+Strings will be compared in order they appear in the configuration value, and the first string to match will end the search, meaning that earlier strings take priority over later values.

+    Individual strings may be prefixed with a `-` (hyphen) to negate the match, which makes the string act as a filter rather than a search.

+    The wildcard `*` (the default) may be used to match any context.

+    Examples:

+    * `#important` - Only messages from the #important channel that match all the other conditions will be pushed
+    * `-#notimportant *` - Messages from #nonimportant will be ignored; everything else (`*`)
+    will be matched
+    * Set `channel_conditions` to `(highlight or context)` and `context` to `#iwantitall` - Now you'll get notifications for every message in #iwantitall and messages that match your highlight rules everywhere else.

 ### Proxy